 It’s strongly recommended.
 An experienced personal injury lawyer who works on car accident cases will know the best way to compile evidence and present it to the other driver’s insurance company.
 They can also help you with your entire insurance claim, including medical costs, repair costs, and other damages that are harder to calculate.

-These are details that only a car accident attorney can fully handle when working to get you the best financial recovery possible.
+These are details that only a car accident lawyer can fully handle when working to get you the best financial recovery possible.

 Talk to a Car Accident Lawyer for Free Today

-At John Foy & Associates, we routinely handle loss of wages claims for car accident victims.
-Our goal is simple: we want to get you the absolute best recovery possible so you can cover your costs and move on from the accident.
-For a FREE consultation, contact us today!
-Call 404-400-4000, or fill out the form to the right for your free consultation.
+At John Foy & Associates, we routinely handle loss-of-wages claims for car accident victims.
+Our goal is simple.
+We want to get you the absolute best recovery possible so you can cover your costs and move on from the accident.
+For a free consultation, contact us today!